Key Takeaways

 Here are some common questions we get about gift card tax rules:

-None.
-Because it's not an actual gift—it's a purchase.
+None, because it's not an actual gift — it's a purchase.
 According to the IRS, gift cards given to employees are considered cash equivalent items regardless of the gift card amount.
-The person redeeming a gift card is essentially using your money to give themselves a present and that's why none of it is tax free.
+When an employee redeems a gift card, they're essentially using your money to give themselves a present, which is why it's fully taxable.

 Can the IRS track gift cards?